barissglc/barissglc/README.md

 <h3 align="center">About me ⭐️</h3>

- Hi there, I'm Barış Güleç, a first-year computer engineering student who is passionate about programming.
+ Hi there, I'm Barış, a first-year computer engineering student who is passionate about programming.
 Currently, I'm focusing on learning Flutter and C programming languages, and I'm also involved in a TUBITAK project using Flutter.
 Recently, I've started learning the Python programming language as well.

 I completed my preparatory studies at European University in Lefke.
 In addition to my studies, I also serve as the Vice President of LÖSEV (the foundation for children with leukemia) at my university.
 I write simple blog articles on the Medium platform in both English and Turkish.